jake-w-liu/DifferentiableMoM.jl/docs/src/api/visualization.md

 - Wireframe plotting is intentionally lightweight and robust for large meshes.
 - Axis limits are computed from mesh extents with small padding.
+- Requires `Plots.jl` backend (e.g., GR) to be installed and loaded.

 ---